ralfsantacruz/Company-X-Analytics/README.md

 # Company-X-Analytics
-Take-home assignment for Company in which I interviewed for. \n We will call this company Company X.
+Take-home assignment for Company in which I interviewed for. <br>
+We will call this company Company X.

 This take-home assignment moved me to the next step in the interview process.